 Markdown Citations¶

-You can add citations to any BibTeX entry using the citation key preceded by an @
+You can add citations to any BibTeX entry using the citation key preceded by an @, for example, @author2023.

 Table 1:Examples of Markdown citations